CordeiroM17/Chaco_living/Readme.md

 # Chaco Living Sofas 🛋️

-Welcome to **Chaco Living**, a sophisticated web page dedicated to showcasing the elegant and comfortable sofas crafted by Chaco Living.
-This project was created as a part of my web development course at CoderHouse, inspired by my brother's company.
+Welcome to **Chaco Living**, a sophisticated website designed to highlight the elegant and comfortable sofas crafted by Chaco Living.
+This project was inspired by my brother's company and developed as part of my web development course at CoderHouse.
+The site features a modern design, user-friendly navigation, and high-quality images to provide visitors with a seamless browsing experience.
+Explore our collection and discover the perfect addition to your living space.

 ## Table of Contents
 - [Demo](#demo)